chaturay/serverless-artillery/README.md

 ## Setup for Nordstrom Technology
 If you are a **_Nordstrom_** engineer, please see the page titled **_`Serverless Artillery - Nordstrom Technology Setup`_** in **Confluence** and follow the instructions there.
 ## Setup for everyone else
 In order to use serverless-artillery, depending on the AWS account environment you're working in, you may need to define `AWS_PROFILE` to declare the AWS credentials to use and possibly `HTTP_PROXY` in order to escape your corporate proxy.
-See the [Serverless Framework docs](https://serverless.com/framework/docs/) or serverless-artillery workshop's [Lesson 0](https://github.com/Nordstrom/serverless-artillery-workshop/tree/master/Lesson0%20-%20Before%20the%20workshop) followed by [**Step 1** of Lesson 1](https://github.com/Nordstrom/serverless-artillery-workshop/tree/master/Lesson1%20-%20Hello%2C%20artillery#step-1-serverless-artillery-requires-aws-credentials) for details of how to set your system up for successful deployment, invocation, and removal.
+See the [Serverless Framework docs](https://serverless.com/framework/docs/) or serverless-artillery workshop's [Lesson 0](https://github.com/Nordstrom/serverless-artillery-workshop/tree/master/Lesson0%20-%20Before%20the%20workshop) followed by [**Step 1** of Lesson 1](https://github.com/Nordstrom/serverless-artillery-workshop/tree/master/Lesson1%20-%20Hello%2C%20artillery#step-1-serverless-artillery-requires-aws-credentials) for details of how to set your local machine for successful deployment, invocation, and removal of assets from your AWS accounts.

 # Performance mode (performance/load testing)
 You can use serverless-artillery to performance test or load test your service/target/endpoint/URL.
 Performance testing framework forms the basis of the other two modes of serverless-artillery, i.e. acceptance mode and monitoring mode.